michmattera/newline-alebrije/README.md

 Resolved: The anchor was bringing to the first image of the about-us.html because the name of the image was the same as the id given to the map section.
 Changed the name from location to map and it resolved the issue.

+- **Left side space** = An issue was found when checking responsive devices.
+There was a very small blank space on the right side of the page.

+Resolved: Controlling and hovering each element on the page, the error was then found on the margin of the navigation menu, which was causing all the elements in the page to have this extra white space.
+Eliminated the margin to eliminate the issue.

 ## Technology Used